-One year after the review is completed, the department or program, in consultation with the Dean, will prepare a progress report for the Provost on the status of implementation of action items resulting from the program review.
+Each year after the review is completed, the department or program, in consultation with the Dean or Director, will prepare a progress report for the Provost on the status of implementation of action items resulting from the program review.
 The Provost's Office will meet with members of the program to discuss the progress report.